 There was an overarching IPC policy and associated procedures in place.
 Review of these documents demonstrated that they reflected legislation and best practice guidance.
 The practice manager confirmed there was a nominated lead dental nurse who had responsibility for IPC and decontamination in the practice.
 The lead dental nurse had undertaken IPC and decontamination training in line with their continuing professional development and had retained the necessary training certificates as evidence.

 During a tour of some areas of the practice, it was observed that clinical and decontamination areas were clean, tidy and uncluttered.
-However it was noted that the overflow of the hand washing sinks had not been blocked off in line with best practice guidance.
-This was discussed with the practice manager and evidence was provided to RQIA by email following the inspection that this issue had been addressed.
 All areas of the practice observed were equipped to meet the needs of patients.